scottbez1/splitflap/README.md

 ### Firmware
 The driver firmware is written using Arduino and is available at [`arduino/splitflap/Splitflap/Splitflap.ino`](arduino/splitflap/Splitflap/Splitflap.ino).

-The firmware currently runs a basic closed-loop controller that accepts letters over USB serial and drives the stepper motors using a precomputed acceleration ramp for smooth control.
+The firmware implements a closed-loop controller that accepts letters as input over USB serial and drives the stepper motors using a precomputed acceleration ramp for smooth control.
 The firmware automatically calibrates the spool position at startup, using the hall-effect magnetic sensor, and will automatically recalibrate itself if it ever detects that the spool position has gotten out of sync.
 If a commanded rotation is expected to bring the spool past the "home" position, it will confirm that the sensor is triggered neither too early nor too late; otherwise it will search for the "home" position to get in sync before continuing to the desired letter.

 ### Computer Control Software
 The display can be controlled by a computer connected to the Arduino over USB serial.
 A basic python library for interfacing with the Arduino and a demo application that displays random words can be found in the [software](software) directory.